-If the trails are muddy where you live, the best MTB mudguards will catch some of the water and dirt thrown off your wheels, keeping you and your bike cleaner and lighter after a ride.
+If the trails are muddy where you live the best MTB mudguards will catch the water and dirt thrown off your wheels, keeping you and your bike cleaner and lighter after a ride.
 Sometimes called fenders, mudguards are an essential accessory for riding in winter, during/after rain and any time you don't want bits of crap ending up in your face or all over your frame pivots (yes, that's all year round!).

-There are a plenty of things that can make riding miserable, and mud or water flying into your eyes is definitely one of them.
-It can slow your ride right down, and nobody likes getting their gear and bike super dirty as it gets heavy and cold when wet.
+Plenty of things can make riding miserable, and mud or water flying into your eyes is definitely one of them.
+It can slow you down, and nobody likes getting their gear and bike super dirty as it gets heavy and cold when wet.
 The best MTB mudguards help with this by keeping the grime off you and your bike.

 Sure, you could take an old tube, chop it up, and zip tie one end to your fork crown and the other to the fork arch to make a homemade mudguard, but purpose-built models available for only a few bucks are considerably more effective, and some are even pretty snazzy-looking in appearance.
 Here is our pick of the best MTB mudguards around.

 Best MTB mudguards